Your bag

 5

 Say goodbye to dodgy elephant rides.
-Chiang Mai is home to amazing sanctuaries where you can meet these gentle giants on their terms, and where elephants just get to be elephants!
+Chiang Mai is home to amazing sanctuaries where you can meet elephants on their terms—just letting them be elephants!

 6